-Let us assume for contradiction that an execution reaches a configuration where all nodes are minions.
-Consider this time point $T$ and let the maximum absolute value of the nodes be $u$.
-Because the minions cannot increase the maximum absolute value in the system, there must have been a contender with value $u$ during the execution before time $T$.
-In order for this contender to have become a minion by time $T$, it must have interacted with another node with an absolute value strictly larger than $u$.
-However, an absolute value of a node never decreases except from $m+1$ to $m$, and despite existence of a larger absolute value than $u$ before time $T$, $u$ was the largest absolute value at time $T$, thus $u$ must be equal to $m$.
-But after such an interaction the second node that was in the state $m+1$ remains a contender with value $m$.
-Now it must have interacted with yet another node of value $m+1$ before time $T$ in order to itself become a minion, but then this another node is left as a contender with value $m$ and the same reasoning applies to it.
+Suppose for contradiction that an execution reaches a configuration $\hat{c}$ where all nodes are minions.
+Let the maximum absolute value of the nodes be $u$ in $\hat{c}$.
+Because the minions cannot increase the maximum absolute value in the system, there must have been a contender with value $u$ during the execution before the execution reached $\hat{c}$.
+For this contender to have become a minion, it must have interacted with another node with an absolute value strictly larger than $u$.
+The absolute value of a node never decreases except from $m+1$ to $m$, and despite existence of a larger absolute value than $u$ before reaching $\hat{c}$, $u$ was the largest absolute value in $\hat{c}$.
+Thus, $u$ must be equal to $m$.
+But after such an interaction, the second node that was in the state $m+1$ remains a contender with value $m$.
+Before the execution reaching $\hat{c}$, it must also have interacted with yet another node with value $m+1$ in order to become a minion itself.
+But then, the interaction partner remains a contender with value $m$ and the same reasoning applies to it.
 Our proof follows by infinite descent.

 Consequently, whenever there is a single contender in the system, it must have the largest absolute value.
-Otherwise, it could interact with a node with a larger absolute value and become a minion itself, contradicting the proof above that all nodes may never be minions.
-Because of this invariant, the only contender may never become a minion and the minions can never become contenders again. \end{proof} Now we turn our attention to the convergence speed (assuming $n > 2$) of the \LM{} algorithm.
-Our goal is bound the number of rounds necessary to eliminate all except a single contender.
+Otherwise, it could interact with a node with a larger absolute value and become a minion, contradicting the above proof that all nodes may never be minions.
+Due to this invariant, the only contender may never become a minion and we know the minions can never become contenders. \end{proof} Now we turn our attention to the stabilization speed (assuming $n > 2$) of the \LM{} algorithm.
+Our goal is bound the number of steps necessary to eliminate all except a single contender.
 In order for a contender to get eliminated, it must come across a larger value of another contender, the value possibly conducted through a chain of multiple minions via multiple interactions.